spapas/spapas.github.io/content/wagtail-add-latest-changes.rst

           return super().dispatch(request, *args, **kwargs)

-As you can see the above code adds a very small view that overrides ``ReportView`` which is used also by the locked pages view so most things are already implemented by that view.
+As you can see the above code adds a very small view that overrides ``PageReportView`` which is used also by the locked pages view so most things are already implemented by that view.
 The only thing we do here is to override the ``get_queryset`` method to denote which pages we want to display and the ``dispatch`` to add some permission checks.
 Here we check that a user ``can_remove_locks`` but we could do other checks if needed.
 Finally, notice that we have overriden the template name which we'll define in a minute.

+Beyond ``PageReportView`` that should be used for generating ``Page`` reports, you can override ``ReportView`` which can be used to implement generic reports.

 To properly add that view in our urls.py we can use a wagtail hook named ``register_admin_py``.
 Wagtail hooks are a great way to excend the wagtail admin; to use them, you have to generate a file name ``wagtail_hooks.py``